butalidn/Butalid_C950_PA/README.md

 2) Find the status of all packages at a specific time
 3) Find information about a package using its package id

-One requirement was to create a data structure so I created a hash map with insertion, lookup, and update functionality.
+One requirement was to create a data structure so I created a customized hash map with insertion, lookup, and update functionalities.
 No external libraries were allowed to be used.

 ### The algorithm I used